rlawrenc/cosc_304/labs/lab6/README.md

 J. Jones,50000.0
 ```

-To make a the APEX app work in APEX, please do the following:
+###To make a the APEX app work in APEX, please do the following:

+*Connect to Oracle APEX online account: https://iacademy.oracle.com*

+*[Download the sample Oracle file](code/OracleDML_APEX.sql) and setup in your Oracle APEX environment.*

+1. Login to the course Oracle APEX account
-1. Select "App Builder"
+2. Select "App Builder"
-2. Select "Create"
+3. Select "Create"
-3. Select "New Application"
+4. Select "New Application"
-4. Add Name "COSC 304 Summer T1 Lab 6 Part 1" and then press "Create Application"
+5. Add Name "COSC 304 Summer T1 Lab 6 Part 1" and then press "Create Application"
-5. Press "Create Page"
+6. Press "Create Page"
-6. Choose "Report" and then "Classic Report" and press "Next"
+7. Choose "Report" and then "Classic Report" and press "Next"
-7. Add "Emp Report" to Page Name
+8. Add "Emp Report" to Page Name
-8. Select Breadcrumb in Breadcrumb.
+9. Select Breadcrumb in Breadcrumb.
 Parent Entry is Home (Page 1)
-9. Next
+10. Next
-10. Choose "SQL Query": "SELECT ename, salary FROM emp;"
+11. Choose "SQL Query": "SELECT ename, salary FROM emp;"
-11. Create
+12. Create
-12. Press "Save and Run Page"
+13. Press "Save and Run Page"
-13. Use your login and password and press "Sing In" and see the result
+14. Use your login and password and press "Sing In" and see the result
-14. Close the browser tab
+15. Close the browser tab
-15. Go back to application in the top left corner
+16. Go back to application in the top left corner
-16. Chose "Delete this Application" to delete this test application and "Delete Premanently This Application".
+17. Chose "Delete this Application" to delete this test application and "Delete Premanently This Application".

-### In Apex result is the following:###
+### In Apex result is the following:
 ```
 Emp Report
 Report 1